mWater/mwater-visualization/src/widgets/charts/pivot/README.md

   skip: true if should skip cell because of row/column span

   unconfigured: true if cell is a placeholder that needs to be configured
+  summarize: true if cell is unconfigured and can be turned into a summary

 ### Cell types